radioYerevan/ISS-ng/README.md

 1. First, clone the repo.
 2. There are two options from here:
   * do an `npm-install` to grap all of the gulp dependencies and run `gulp` in the command line.
 The app will automatically launch on localhost:8000 unless your gulp setup topples over for some reason.
   * If this seems like overkill, you could install a simple http server by running `npm install http-server -g`.
-You can then cd into the app/ directory and run http-server.
+You can then cd into the app/ directory and run `http-server`.
 You'll be prompted as to where the app is available.